 To determine the best document management systems, we started with a pool that included all the vendors on the list below.
 After preliminary research, including examining other best-picks lists and researching each system, we interviewed small business owners and discovered more vendors to add to our list.

 Next, we researched each provider by investigating its services, watching tutorials and how-to videos, testing the system when possible, and reading user comments.
 We also considered the pricing listed on these services' websites.
 After narrowing down the list of contenders, we contacted each company's customer service department by phone, or live chat if possible, posing as new business owners to gauge the type of support each provider offers.

 Our process involves putting ourselves in the mindset of a small business owner and gathering the data that would be readily available to such an individual.
 We analyzed each service based on the following factors:

 File cabinet structure

 Features: Regulatory Compliance Support Is Not Universally Available

 This is a critical capability that many businesses cannot afford to do without.
-If your business is required to comply with certain regulations, you'll want to with the software manufacturer that this capability is included in the package you are considering.
+If your business is required to comply with certain regulations, the document management software you choose should offer regulatory compliance support.

 Tools: Version Control Is Critical

-These capabilities are especially important when multiple people in the office have editing access to the same file.
-In most DMS systems, version control limits editing access of a given file to a single person at a time, forcing other users into read-only status until editing is completed.
-In some systems, you can set a notification to alert specific users when a particular file is edited.
+In most systems, version control limits editing access of a given file to a single person at a time, forcing other users into read-only status until editing is completed to prevent confusion.
+In some systems, you can set a notification to alert specific users when a file has been edited.